yasinsayal/instagram-auto-follow-bot/README.md

 * Growth teams
 * Social media researchers

-The tool is particularly useful for users who regularly manage large Instagram profile lists.
+The tool is particularly useful for users who regularly manage repetitive Instagram follow activities.

 ---

-## 💼 Instagram Automation Use Cases
+## 💼 Instagram Marketing Use Cases

-### Social Media Management
+### Influencer Marketing

-Automate repetitive Instagram account-management tasks as part of a larger social media workflow.
+Marketing teams can organize relevant influencer and creator profiles as part of their research and engagement workflows.

-### Account Cleanup
+### E-commerce Marketing

-Process selected profiles when managing or reviewing a large following list.
+Online businesses can research relevant audiences and organize Instagram profiles based on their marketing strategy.

-### Marketing Research
+### Agency Campaigns

-Organize Instagram profiles collected during competitor, market, or audience research.
+Agencies managing multiple social media projects can create separate campaigns for different clients or audience segments.

-### Influencer Research
+### Audience Research

-Use profile datasets to organize creator and influencer research before performing other account-management activities.
+Researchers can collect relevant profile lists and use Instagram automation as one part of a larger research workflow.

-### Agency Workflows
+### Competitor Research

-Agencies can create separate campaigns for different projects and manage Instagram profile lists more systematically.
+Publicly available competitor-related profile information can be researched and organized before creating a targeted campaign.

 ---

-## 🛠️ How Instagram Auto Unfollow Works
+## 🛠️ How Instagram Auto Follow Works

-Using DataScrapify's **Instagram Auto Unfollow** is straightforward.
+Using DataScrapify’s Instagram Auto Follow is straightforward.

 ### Step 1 – Login to Instagram